rsmbl/Resemble.js/README.md

 #### Usage

-The API under Node is the same as on the browser with one addition, a promise based `compareImage` convenience function that is used as follows:
+The API under Node is the same as on the `resemble.compare` but promise based:

 ``` js
 const compareImages = require('resemblejs/compareImages');